DefinitionBy Mayo Clinic Staff

 The ankle-brachial index test compares your blood pressure measured at your ankle with your blood pressure measured at your arm.
-A low ankle-brachial index number can indicate narrowing or blockage of the arteries in your legs, leading to circulatory problems, heart disease or stroke.
+A low ankle-brachial index number can indicate narrowing or blockage of the arteries in your legs, increasing your risk of circulatory problems, and possibly causing heart disease or stroke.

 - AskMayoExpert.
 How are the results of ankle-brachial index testing classified at Mayo Clinic?
-Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2012.
+Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2015.

-- Grogan M (expert opinion).
-Mayo Clinic.
-Rochester, Minn.
-Aug.
-24, 2012.
+- Litin SC (expert opinion).
+Mayo Clinic, Rochester, Minn.
+July 24, 2015.